-While the system is designed to help reduce serious injuries, contact with a deploying air bag may also cause abrasions, swelling or temporary hearing loss.
+While the system is designed to help reduce serious injuries, it may also cause minor abrasions, swelling or temporary hearing loss.
 Because air bags must inflate rapidly and with considerable force, there is the risk of death or serious injuries such as fractures, facial and eye injuries or internal injuries, particularly to occupants who are not properly restrained or are otherwise out of position at the time of air bag deployment.
 Thus, it is extremely important that occupants be properly restrained as far away from the air bag module as possible while maintaining vehicle control.